 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module 1: Week 1.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided topic that must be at least 350 words and integrate information drawn from experience and course-related information.
 Each discussion post must be posted in the Discussion Board Forum and as an attached Word document to the post.In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words and integrate information drawn from experience and course-related information (books, articles, and presentations).

 The student will answer multiple discussion questions found at the end of each chapter.

 There are 2 written assignments in the course.
 These assignments are from a case study that is provided by the instructor.
 Each written assignment varies in its length requirements.

 Each quiz will cover the Reading & Study material for the assigned module/week.
 Each of the 6 quizzes will be open-book/open-note and in a multiple choice format.
 The student will have 90 minutes to complete 25 questions.

-The final comprehensive exam will be open-book/open-notes, contain 100 multiple-choice questions, and have a 3-hour time limit.
-The exam will cover all topics covered throughout this course.
+The final quiz comprehensive final will be open-book/open-notes, contain 100 multiple-choice questions, and have a 3-hour time limit.
+The quiz will cover all topics covered throughout this course.